Posted by Allison Grant, June 09, 2020 (last updated on July 30, 2021)

 Do you have everything you need in your first aid kit?
 While urgent care and the ER are always there for you, many injuries and illnesses can be treated at home.
 That is, if you have the right first aid supplies.
 So take a moment to check and make sure you have everything on-the-ready so when the time comes, you’re not scrambling.

 Read on to learn how to stock a first aid kit, so you can be prepared for whatever accidents happen.

 At-home first aid kit essentials

 There are two options here.
-You can either purchase an already assembled first-aid kit at pretty much any drug store, or online if leaving your house is still not on your to-do list, or you can easily make a first aid kit yourself.
-One benefit of a DIY first aid kit is that you can customize it to the size and health needs (or accident proneness).
+You can either purchase an already-assembled first-aid kit (there are lots of options online) or you can easily make a first aid kit yourself.
+One benefit of a DIY first aid kit is that you can customize it to the size and health needs (or accident proneness) of your family.
 First things first, though.
 One of the most important parts of a first aid kit is the kit.
-As in, a one-stop-shop for all of your not-quite-emergency essentials, so you aren’t rifling through drawers and cabinets throughout the house trying to remember where you last saw that antiseptic spray.
+As in, a one-stop-shop for all of your not-quite-emergency essentials, so you aren’t rifling through drawers and cabinets throughout the house trying to remember where you last saw those antiseptic wipes.